top of page

 BIOGRAPHY

-Based in Chicago, IL and a native of Orlando, Florida, Ashley Eason is an operatic mezzo-soprano and voice professional whose experience encompasses a variety of styles including opera, chanson, oratorio, lieder, art song, and world music.
+Based in Chicago, Illinois, and a native of Orlando, Florida, Ashley Eason is an accomplished operatic mezzo-soprano with a diverse vocal training spanning a wide range of genres, including opera, chanson, oratorio, lieder, art song, and world music.

 © 2023 by EDDIE BAKER.
 Proudly created with Wix.com